baggepinnen/LowLevelParticleFilters.jl/README.md

 We provide a number of filter types
 - `ParticleFilter`: This filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
 - `AuxiliaryParticleFilter`: This filter is identical to `ParticleFilter`, but uses a slightly different proposal mechanism for new particles.
 - `AdvancedParticleFilter`: This filter gives you more flexibility, at the expense of having to define a few more functions.
+More instructions on this type below.
 - `KalmanFilter`.
 Is what you would expect.
 Has the same features as the particle filters, but is restricted to linear dynamics and gaussian noise.

 # Functionality